SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `i_can.sh`

-Function for testing whether or not a command is available in the environment.
+[i_can.sh](i_can.sh) - Function for testing whether or not a command is available in the environment.

 It takes in the primary command that you want to test and exits with an exit code of 0 if the command is available, or 1 if not.